Historic hotel in Wiltshire. The Bishopstrow Hotel and Spa now and then

 The property exchanged hands over the many years and until very recently was purchased by Longleat Enterprise Limited, famous for the Longleat Safari and Adventure Park.

-The Bishopstrow Hotel is what we like to refer to as a haven of tranquillity, located within its own 27 acres of established grounds alongside the River Wylye.
+The Bishopstrow Hotel is located within its own 27 acres of established grounds alongside the River Wylye.
 Ideal for short family breaks or for those wishing to have a peaceful and relaxing time away.
 Conveniently located between Bath and Salisbury off the M4 , A36 and 6 miles from Longleat nestled in the beautiful Wiltshire countryside.